nobody910/nobody910.github.io/_pages/about.md

   - /about.html
 ---

-I'm pursuing a master's degree with the School of  Intelligent Systems Engineering, [Sun Yat-sen University (中山大学)](https://www.sysu.edu.cn/), China, where I completed my B.Eng. degree in 2021.
+I will soon receive a master's degree from the School of  Intelligent Systems Engineering, [Sun Yat-sen University (中山大学)](https://www.sysu.edu.cn/), China, where I completed my B.Eng. degree in 2021.
 My research is supervised by Associate Prof. [Linlin You](https://ise.sysu.edu.cn/teacher/teacher02/1371451.htm) in [IS-LAB](https://www.intsys-lab.com/#/).

 I'm always delighted to collaborate, discuss, chat, and learn from different minds!
 So please feel free to reach out to me via email (liush235@mail2.sysu.edu.cn), Wechat (nobody-910), or any other convenient means of communication!